Ghoul Keep and the Ghoul Lands (2012)

 Part III: The Agden Commoners Hall.

 Arguably the least interesting part of the entire supplement, the Agden Commoners Hall is located in the province of Caramor and serves as a sort of Hommlet for any enterprising PCs that seek to adventure in the region, with a sunken ruin nearby.
 What you get is a relatively simple map, three different seedy taverns along a sliding scale of seediness along with three hundred million three page descriptions of 0-level shopkeepers.
-What makes it sort of work is the fact that almost all of the shopkeepers have hooks, enmities, quirks or hidden agenda’s.
+What makes it sort of work is the fact that almost all of the shopkeepers have hooks, enmities, quirks or hidden agendas.
 Despite being a little bland, at times to the point of banality, Agden is not bad for what it is.
-It goes without saying that a clutch of nobles TO BE DETERMINED BY THE GM make their appearance, making me drink the cyanide faster.
+It goes without saying that a clutch of nobles TO BE DETERMINED BY THE GM make their appearance here too, making me drink the cyanide faster.
 There is a nice list of games of skill the locals like to play, which allows you to win money or status at cost to yourself.
 They are all violent or at least debilitating, which very much fits the seedy atmosphere of Agden.

 Geral of the Hood is a cloaked huntsman who sells animal pelts and freshly killed deer, boar, and wild turkey in the plaza courtyard.
 Common trade items sought include arrows, axes, knives, food, ale, clothing, lamp oil, and camping gear.
 Geral serves Ulek Ariaas as a hunter and guide.
 Geral is also the unofficial leader of a group of hill bandits that occasionally waylays caravans and traveling bands of adventurers.